utshrivastav/MyTorrent/readme.md

 7.Start the REST-app by right clicking the app and selecting run as Spring Boot App.

-8. If you did not get any error, your setup is complete.
+8.If you did not get any error, your setup is complete.